grscwf/twin-mt/nero-paths.md

     several other points.
   - Nero is always `naked` before Ivex leaves.
   - Becoming `naked` also asks barbs/smooth.
 There are 4 variants:
-    Mica, Pevhin, glitch, and a skip option if the player's already already seen Mica or Pevhin's story in a previous playthrough.
+    Mica, Pevhin, and a skip option if the player's already already seen Mica or Pevhin's story in a previous playthrough.
 - (3) `abused` is triggered when Ivex punches Nero's balls.
   - `abused` is one of the initial options, and it can also happen at several other points.
   - `abused` can be false when Ivex leaves.
 - (4) `tough` is triggered by some choices after `abused`.
+  - Nero decides he's not going to cave in to abuse.
+  - This changes the text in several places, but doesn't change any paths.
 - (5) `subby` is triggered by particular dialog choices.
+  - Nero decides he wants to be, or pretend to be, an apprentice.
   - `subby` is needed for reaching one ending.
-- (6) `candleHorny` is triggered when the candle has been lit long enough, and goes away when the candle is snuffed or disabled.
+- (6) `candleHorny` is triggered when the candle has been lit long enough, and it goes away when the candle is snuffed or disabled.
+  - Nero is not thinking clearly.
+Everything is affected.
 - (7) `extraHorny` is triggered when Nero escapes the cross on the easy path.
+  - Nero is continually distracted by his unnaturally erect cock.
   - `extraHorny` is normally false on the hard path, but there are optional actions that can trigger it anyway.
 </details>